JannesMeyer/chrome-no-pop/Readme.md

 # NoPop #

-NoPop is a Google Chrome extension that blocks absolutely all popups.
 Some sites seemed to get around Chrome's builtin popup blocker, so I built this extension.

 Unfortunately this extension requires quite broad permissions, but I can't change that as long Chrome doesn't have a real API for popup blocking.
 This extension does nothing on sites that are encrypted (HTTPS).